eclipse-sw360/sw360.website/content/en/news/events/2017/yanking-the-chain-supply-chain-compliance-2017.md

 ---
-title: "Seoul Copyright Forum 2017"
+title: "Yanking the Chain: Open Source Software Compliance in the Supply Chain"
-date: 2017-11-15
+date: 2017-09-20
-description: "In this forum, experts from the SW360 project discuss the intersection of copyright law and open source software management.
-The session focuses on copyright compliance, license management, and best practices for handling open source software in a global context."
+description: "In this session, experts discuss the challenges and solutions for managing open source software compliance across the software supply chain.
+The presentation focuses on how SW360 can help organizations ensure compliance throughout their supply chain, from component selection to final product delivery."
-eventDate: "November 15-16, 2017"
+eventDate: "September 20-21, 2017"
-location: "Seoul, South Korea"
+location: "San Francisco, CA, USA"
-eventType: "Forum"
+eventType: "Conference"
 featured: true
 speakers:
   - name: "Michael C. Jaeger"